markuslewin/personal-finance-app/README.md

 The app service listens for file updates via a [bind mount](https://docs.docker.com/engine/storage/bind-mounts/).
 This seems to only work on Windows when using Docker with WSL 2.

-Data is persisted to the volume `postgres_data`.
+Data is persisted to the volume `mssql_data`.

-- `docker compose -f compose.dev.yaml up`: Start Next and DB
+The connection string inside of `.env.example` points to the database server created by Docker Compose.

-- `docker compose -f compose.dev.yaml --profile seed up`: Start Next and DB, and seed DB
+1. Start the app and database: `docker compose -f compose.dev.yaml up`
+2. Apply database migrations: `npm run db:migrate`
+3. Seed with demo data (Optional): `npm run db:seed`

-- `docker compose -f compose.dev.yaml down`: Stop services
+Use `docker compose -f compose.dev.yaml down` to stop containers.

+---

+The common flow for schema changes:

+1. Test things out: `npm run db:push`
+2. Generate new migration: `npm run db:generate`
+3. Commit migration to version control

+Use `npm run db:reset` to reset the database.

+---

 - `docker volume rm <VOLUME NAME>`: Clear database by removing volume
 - `docker volume ls`: List volumes